-- 4.33 Minerals-related development includes various different types of development associated with the processing, manufacturing and transportation of minerals and its products (see definition in Appendix 3 'Glossary').
-Currently there is one aggregate rail depot in Milton Keynes at Station Yard, Bletchley.
+4.34 Currently there is one aggregate rail depot in Milton Keynes at Station Yard, Bletchley.
 It is operational and understood to import sand and gravel from Lincolnshire and crushed rock aggregate from Derbyshire.
-There are no wharves in the Borough. - 4.34 Other forms of minerals-related development are supported where such development is demonstrated to support the provision of a steady and adequate supply of aggregates and where in compliance with relevant local plan policies.
+There are no wharves in the Borough.

+4.35 Other forms of minerals-related development are supported where such development is demonstrated to support the provision of a steady and adequate supply of aggregates and where in compliance with relevant local plan policies.